Philippine mythology: History

 The Tagalog people's Obando Fertility Rites, before becoming a Catholic festival, was initially an animist ritual dedicated to the intersex deity, Lakapati, who presided over fertility, the goddess of love, Diyan Masalanta, and the supreme god, Bathala.

 The Virgin of Antipolo has animist connections.
 Many of the rituals and prayers connected to the Lady of the Breadfruit (Tipolo) Tree have similarities to the pre-colonial indigenous cult of Maguayen, the Visayan god to whom people made offerings before building a boat or embarking on a voyage.
 Similarly, the Virgin of Antipolo is also asked for protection and well-being, as well as for the blessing of new cars, the modern mode of transportation.

 The indigenous religions of the Philippines developed through a variety of migrations and trade routes.
 Scholars theorized that Austronesians arrived through the "Out-of-Taiwan model", crossing from mainland Asia to Taiwan, and later the Philippines, continuing to other islands.
 The Austronesians are believed to have brought animist beliefs incorporating shamanism, ancestor worship, totemism, and tattoos.
 Beliefs in benevolent and malevolent spirits was established by their arrival.

 By 200 to 300 CE, Hindu mythologies arrived in the Philippines through trade routes and migration.
 Hinduism brought Indianized traditions to the Philippines, including indigenous epics such as Ibalong, Siday, and Hinilawod, folk stories, and superstitions that blended with indigenous polytheisims.
 The concept of good and bad demons, prevalent in Indian societies, became widespread in the archipelago.
-These demons were viewed as both evil and good.
+These demons were regarded as both evil and good.
 Indigenous religions were not replaced by Hinduism, rather, the former absorbed traditions and beliefs from it.
 Gender-variant deities and shamans became widespread.
 Humanoid mythical creatures emerged alongside a variety of belief systems.
 Around 900 CE, Chinese influence spread in some areas, adding Sinified and Buddhist belief systems.
 The most prominent was belief in ghosts.

 By 1300 CE, Muslim traders arrived in the southern Philippines, bringing with them Islamic myth and belief systems.
 Many in the southern and western Philippines converted to Islam.
 In the middle of the 16th century, the Spanish arrived from Latin America and brought with them Ibero-American Christian myth (for example, veneration to Our Lady of Guadalupe).
 Some inhabitants were receptive to these myths, but most were not as the Spanish wanted to conquer the islands, instead of just injecting traditions.
 The Spanish began a three-century purge against indigenous religions, suppressing and mocking indigenous cultures.
 Monotheism generally replaced indigenous polytheistic beliefs.
-Existing myth and folklore were retrofitted accordingly.
+Traditional myths and folklore were gradually reshaped and adapted to fit the changing beliefs and influences of the time.
 However, indigenous belief systems survived–despite Spanish threats and killings.
 The Philippine revolution was accompanied by attempts to revitalize the indigenous Philippine folk religions and establish them as the state religion.
 However, the proposals were sidelined over conflicts with the Americans, which led to war.
 In the late 19th century, the US occupied the country leading more people to convert to Christianity.